- 1. Trellises

 Hedges define your perimeter and work as a privacy screen if they grow tall enough.
 The best hedges that can grow tall and thick enough to function as privacy screens are juniper, holly, and arborvitae varieties.
 These are sturdy evergreen hedges that can withstand droughts and winters, so you don’t have to worry about them succumbing to the weather.

-Realise your garden privacy fence ideas with an expert
+Turn your garden privacy fence ideas into reality

 Frequently asked questions